hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ## 2.2. **Start PPPoEv4v6 sessios**
-The below section include the steps to establish/debug PPPoE sessions
+The below section include the steps to establish/debug PPPoE sessions.

 ### 2.2.1. **Start call-trace for the session**
-A call trace is started using the customized md-cli command A:admin@MAG1# show ct-ipoe .
+A call trace is started using the customized md-cli command `show ct-ipoe`.
 The debug output is automatically routed to your current session as seen below.

 ```bash
 A:admin@MAG1# show ct-pppoe